pathunstrom/resume/internal-tools/thunstrom-piper-resume.md

 queries.
 Metrics dashboard for recruiting team in FeatherJS, React, and TypeScript.

+## Full Stack Web Development

 **Python engineer** at *Handshake* in 2017.
 Member of core engineering team.
 Designed and developed customized validators for **Django**.
 During a change to our permissioning system was tasked with rebuilding the authorization backend.
 Built custom filters for a **Tastypie** API.

-**Python engineer** at *Dog on a Horse* from 2014 to 2016.
+**Platform engineer** at *Dog on a Horse* from 2014 to 2016.
 Managed **AWS** based infrastructure and built JSON application APIs for *Topps* application ecosystem.

-## Community Management
+## Open Source and Community Outreach

-**Owner** and **maintainer** of [PursuedPyBear][ppb](http://ppb.dev).
-Launched project with a focus on user friendly APIs and education focused design in 2016.
+**Owner** and **maintainer** of [PursuedPyBear][ppb](http://ppb.dev) Launched project with a focus on user-friendly APIs and education focused design in 2016.
 Built the community from a solo project to include educators, developers, and hobbyists.
-Given talks on the library at PyTexas and PyOhio.
-Lead architecture and governance.
+Given talks on the library at multiple conferences in the USA.
+Latest focus has been on information design for the documentation and tutorials.

 **Organizer** with [New York City Python Meetup Group][nycpy] from August 2017 to 2020.
 Invited to help restart the group after a number of years of not being active.
-We built the  meetup from an average of 15-20 attendees to 50-60.
+We built the  meetup from an average of 15-20 weekly attendees to 50-60.
 Organized multiple events with 100+ attendees.
 Coached newer organizers to have ownership over events.

-## Communication and Community Outreach

-**Public speaker**: Given talks on a variety of topics, such as Python game development and community leadership.
-9 conference talks from 2014 to present at PyGotham, PyOhio, PyTexas, and PyTennessee.
-Additionally numerous talks at local meetups in New York.
-On panels at 3 events with PyLadies NYC.
+**Technical Speaker**
+Speak on game development in Python, PursuedPyBear, social issues, and python type hinting.
+Given at multiple regional conferences, Python Education summit, and meetups and user groups around the country.
+Presented both virtually and in-person

+* Pygotham: 2014, 2015, 2016, 2017, 2018, 2019 (Keynote), 2020
+* PyOhio: 2018, 2019
+* PyTennessee: 2019
+* PyCascades: 2021, 2024
+* PyTexas: 2019

 **Technical Vetter** for *Code This Game* from Odd Dot, published September 3, 2019 and *Everything You Need to Ace Computer Science and Coding in One Big Fat